MMaciej0/co-cycling/README.md

 # CoCycling

-### An application that allows the organization of joint bicycle rides and other meetings on this type of subject.
+### An application that allows organization of joint bicycle rides and other meetings on this type of subject.